MLDaily/MLDaily.github.io/_posts/2015-12-04-machine-learning.md

 This was a simple example to demonstrate how a machine can learn, but how does the machine store the information relating to past experiences?

-Let us go, through it step by step (for the same example of riding the bicycle):
+Let us go through it step by step (for the same example of riding the bicycle):

 1. Viewing others ride- A simple experience for you, but the machine has to be given this input in the form of data, to build the basic brute force learning model.